samirelanduk/numberwang/README.rst

 Requirements
 ~~~~~~~~~~~~

-numerus currently has no dependencies - neither Python nor compiled ones.
+numerus currently has no dependencies - compiled or otherwise.

 Overview
 --------